 With a capacity of 162 pupils, the school maintains a small, cohesive atmosphere where every child is known.
 Mrs Caroline Fowler has served as Headteacher since September 2022, following a successful period under previous leadership.
-The school combines its Church of England heritage with a sharp focus on modern curriculum standards, resulting in a local rank of 2nd among all primary schools in the Huddersfield area.
+The school combines its Church of England heritage with a sharp focus on modern curriculum standards, and currently ranks 8th among primary schools in the Huddersfield area.

 The school is situated on Holme Lane, with the Pennine landscape providing a dramatic backdrop to daily life.
 The atmosphere is calm and purposeful, reflecting its voluntary controlled status and close links with the local parish.
 Christian values are not merely decorative here; they form the basis of the school's "Be Kind, Be Respectful, Be Your Best" ethos.